SlimeKnights/slimeknights.github.io/docs/design/index.md

 title: Design Documents
 ---
 <div class="hatnote" markdown=1>
 This page is about documentation on mostly implemented features.
-For features that are not implemented in the mod, see [Future Plans](../future).
+For features that are not implemented in the mod, see [Roadmap](../roadmap).
 </div>

 This page is an index of links or pages for various design docs used to organize contents about the game.